Student Affairs

 Auburn Cares

-The Auburn Cares office works with students to aid them in the successful navigation of challenging, personal life issues, critical incidents, hardships and emergencies that may impede a student's success and retention at Auburn University.
-Staff serve as an advocate, liaison or resource to students and families during times of student distress, need or emergency.
-In addition, the Auburn Cares office operates the Campus Food pantry to assist students struggling with food insecurity.
+Auburn Cares works with students to aid them in the successful navigation of challenging personal life issues, critical incidents, hardships, and emergencies that may impede a student's success and retention at Auburn University.
+Staff serve as a support, liaison, or resource to students and families during times of student distress, need, or emergency.
+In addition, the Auburn Cares office operates the Campus Food Pantry to assist students struggling with food insecurity.

 Greek Life

-Greek Life serves as an advocate and resource for the Greek community and provides our students with opportunities for personal growth and development.
-Greek Life oversees 50 nationally affiliated fraternities and sororities that comprise our three governing councils, the Auburn Interfraternity Council (IFC), the Auburn National Pan-Hellenic Council (NPHC), and the Auburn Panhellenic Council (PAN).
-More than 8,500 Auburn students call one of our fraternities or sororities home.
-Students involved in Greek Life have an average GPA of 3.39, consistently producing higher GPA averages above the non-Greek Life students.
+Greek Life is an advocate and resource for the Greek community and provides our students with opportunities for personal growth and development.
+More than 9,000 Auburn students call one of our fraternities or sororities home.
+Students involved in Greek Life have an average GPA of 3.41, consistently producing higher GPA averages above the non-Greek Life students.
 83% of students in Greek Life graduate in 4-years, which is a testament to the additional academic support students receive in their fraternities and sororities.
-Auburn fraternities and sororities offer students a wide variety of experiences including service projects, philanthropic efforts, leadership development, and social engagement.
-Membership in the Greek community provides students with connections to alumni/ae from across the nation and in every professional industry and area.
-All fraternities and sororities were founded on core values and beliefs that are centered on improving the lives of its members.
+Auburn fraternities and sororities offer students various experiences, including service projects, philanthropic efforts, leadership development, and social engagement.
+Membership in the Greek community connects students to alumni/ae from across the nation and in every professional industry and area.
+All fraternities and sororities were founded on core values and beliefs centered on improving their members' lives.
+Greek Life provides student services in leadership development, event management, training and education, recruitment and growth, policy enforcement services, and professional development.
+Greek Life assists organizations in managing the on and off-campus fraternity houses, the Panhellenic sorority chapter rooms in campus housing facilities, the NPHC Legacy Plaza, and the NPHC chapter room on campus.

 Student Involvement

 Getting involved with a campus organization is a great way to meet others with similar interests, and it also serves as a learning experience to build your career skills that future employers seek.
 To make the most of the Auburn student experience, students are encouraged to join two organizations: one for fun and one that aligns with their academic major or career interest.
-Student Involvement is home to more than 550 student organizations on campus, all of which can be found on the digital home for getting involved: AUinvolve.
-Students trying to figure out how to get involved are encouraged to use a group of students called The Involvement Ambassadors that work the front desk of the Student Involvement office on the 3rd floor of the Melton Student Center every day.
-The Involvement Ambassadors are available to serve as a resource for any student or student organization seeking assistance, and they provide one-on-one consultations with students to help them find organizations to join.
+Student Involvement is home to approximately 500 student organizations on campus, all of which can be found on the digital home for getting involved: AUinvolve.
+Students trying to figure out how to get involved are encouraged to use a group of students called the Involvement Ambassadors that work at the front of the Student Involvement office on the 3rd floor of the Melton Student Center every day.
+The Involvement Ambassadors are available to serve as a resource for any student seeking assistance, and they provide one-on-one consultations with students to help them find organizations to join.

-Student Involvement consists of six major portfolios of organizations: Emerge at Auburn (Leadership Programs), Service Programs, Student Governance, Student Media, Student Organizations and Student Programming.
+Student Involvement consists of six major portfolios of organizations: Leadership Programs, Service Programs, Student Governance, Student Media, Student Organizations and Student Programming.

-Emerge at Auburn is a leadership program aimed at helping Auburn students develop the skills to lead on campus, in the community, and in their future career field.
-Emerge hosts leadership small groups through its Explore program, monthly lunch-and-learns, overnight retreats, speaker events and other activities that help students grow their leadership skills.
+LEAD Auburn is a leadership program aimed at helping Auburn students develop the skills to lead on campus, in the community, and in their future career field.
+There are eight-week leadership small groups, special events like etiquette dinners, experiential learning trips around Alabama, the three-day WinShape leadership retreat, and other activities that help students grow their leadership skills.

 The Service Programs branch provides opportunities for students to serve the local community through an organization called IMPACT.
 IMPACT provides daily and weekly service opportunities around the community, week-long service trips during university breaks, and other service days throughout the year.
 Service Programs also includes two major philanthropic organizations, the Beat Bama Food Drive which collects donations for the local food bank and the AU Dance Marathon that raises money for the Children’s Miracle Network.